allanXQ/presschain_azle/README.md

-# Peerchain
+# PressChain

 ## Description

-**Peerchain** is a decentralized journalist platform built on the **Internet Computer Protocol (ICP)**.
+**PressChain** is a decentralized journalist platform built on the **Internet Computer Protocol (ICP)**.
 It provides a secure and transparent environment where journalists can register, manage their profiles, submit articles, retrieve published articles, and engage in a peer-review process.

 ## Features